-While both Marc’s and my jobs seem secure for the moment, we are definitely not immune to the economic crisis that our country – and particularly, our home state of California – is weathering right now.
+While both my husband's and my jobs seem secure for the moment, we are definitely not immune to the economic crisis that our country – and particularly, our home state of California – is weathering right now.
 We could be hit by pay cuts or layoffs, a steep decline in the quality of our local public school, or even a medical crisis or something unpredictable.

 Pay cuts or layoffs are unlikely but not impossible or even improbable.
 One of my best friends and her husband were both laid off earlier this year and just found jobs after months of searching.
 It was stressful, to say the least, but they survived as well as anyone could due in large part to their conservative spending habits and savings.
 We want to be in the same position, just in case.

-Additionally, you may recall that I’ve spent much of the last two years researching public and private schools in an effort to determine where to send Alex next year.
+Additionally, you may recall that I've spent much of the last two years researching public and private schools in an effort to determine where to send our oldest next year.
 I was pleased to discover that our local public school is at least as good as any private school that we could afford.
 But of course, whether the public school is able to maintain its high standards in the midst of this recession remains to be seen.
 Class sizes are increasing this coming year.
 The school board has approved a three-year plan to eliminate full-day kindergartens and all arts and music programs, cut salaries by five percent in 2011-2012, and require furlough days.
-Governor Schwarzenegger wants to “suspend” mandatory school funding.
-I’m cautiously optimistic that because our public school seems to have a committed administration and an active PTA, it will be able to adjust to these restrictions without a loss in quality.
+Governor Schwarzenegger wants to "suspend" mandatory school funding.
+I'm cautiously optimistic that because our public school seems to have a committed administration and an active PTA, it will be able to adjust to these restrictions without a loss in quality.
 The PTA, if it is able to raise enough money, can provide funding for supplemental arts and music programs, for instance.

 But, who knows what the situation will be in a year or two?
 It would be nice to have the option of sending the boys to private school should that become preferable.